wxWidgets/wxWidgets/docs/readme.txt

 * https://github.com/wxWidgets/wxWidgets/releases/tag/v3.1.4/

-Changes since 3.1.2
+Changes since 3.1.3
 -------------------

-There have been almost 2000 commits from 97 unique contributors (52 with multiple contributions) since 3.1.2 releases, so it is impossible to summarize all the changes in this document without making it too long, please see the full changelog at
+In the nine months since the previous release, there have been almost 1700 commits from 74 unique contributors (37 with multiple contributions), so it is impossible to summarize all the changes in this document without making it too long, please see the fuller changelog at

 https://raw.githubusercontent.com/wxWidgets/wxWidgets/v3.1.4/docs/changes.txt

-for more details, but some of the most important changes are:
+for more (but still not all) details, but some of the most important changes are:

-- Support for per-monitor DPI and dynamic DPI changes under MSW.
-- More generally, many fixes for various controls appearance in high DPI.
-- Long requested support for freezing rows and/or columns in wxGrid.
-- New XRC handlers for wxDataViewCtrl, wxInfoBar.
-- It is now possible to use gradients when creating wxGraphicsPen.
-- Extended compiler (MSVS 2019) and platforms (macOS 10.14+) support.
-- Significant improvements to the (still experimental) wxQt port.
-- Important bug fixes for focus handling in wxOSX port.
+- wxOSX port now supports the latest macOS 11 on ARM hardware.
+- wxMSW comes with a new Edge-based wxWebView implementation.
+- Better, although still not perfect, per-monitor DPI support in wxMSW.
+- wxGrid was has been significantly improved and is now much user friendlier.
+- AUI appearance enhancements for non-default GTK themes and macOS dark mode.
+- wxWidgets may now be built with C++20 compiler.
+- Improvements to CMake build system.
+- Allow optionally forbidding dangerous implicit wxString conversions.

+And, of course, there were many, many bug fixes in all ports, notably including fixing several long-standing problems in wxOSX.

-Notice that in spite of all the changes, this release remains almost completely compatible with 3.1.2 at the API level, so upgrading to it if you're already using wxWidgets 3 should be straightforward.
+Notice that in spite of all the changes, this release remains almost completely compatible with 3.1.3 at the API level, so upgrading to it if you're already using wxWidgets 3 should be straightforward.